bildepunkt/spritewerk-old/README.md

 Canvas Entertainment System
 ===========================

-### The Canvas Entertainment System is a set of flexible, generic classes on top of which to build a game development project.
+### The Canvas Entertainment System is a set of flexible, generic classes on top of which to build a game development project for the Canvas.
 It was built with the mantra "develop for an interface not an implementation" in mind.

 #### To install